connexcs/docs/docs/provider-ratecard.md

 **Intra** and **Inter**: See Force Presentation under [Config](https://docs.connexcs.com/provider-ratecard/#config) below.

-**Billing**: Represents how the call will be billed.
-The number represents MCD (Minimum Call Duration) divided by the pulse.
-Each call using this rate card will be rounded up to MCD.
-If MCD is passed, then the call duration will be rounded up in increments of the pulse.
-Example:The Provider Rate Card MCD is set to 30 and the Pulse is set to 6.
+**Billing**: Call will be billed based on the MCD (Minimum Call Duration) and Pulse, represented as x/x.
+Each call using this Rate Card will be rounded up to MCD, then in increments of Pulse.
+Example: MCD is set to 30 and Pulse is set to 6.
 The Billing collumn shows 30/6.
+Call durations will be rounded up basedon these settings, then that new duration is what will be billed.

 |Call Duration|MCD?|Pulse|Billed Duration|
 |---|---|---|---|